Four-Loop-Team/four-loop/docs/API_DOCUMENTATION.md

 **File**: `src/components/sections/ContactSection.tsx`

 * Contact section component
- Features contact information and call-to-action
+ Features contact information and call-to-action in a rounded box that overlaps the Partners section

 ---